 Instructions for preparation

-You should complete the following steps in preparation for the clinic before you arrive in Jacksonville.
+You should complete the following steps in preparation for the clinic before you arrive for the Clinic.

 1. Research Pitch